ExMember/exmember.github.io/_drafts/what_are_specifications.md

 you're at NASA or Chase but we're a lean mean startup that has to add features fast."

-"We'll what feature are you working on now?"
+"What feature are you working on now?"

 "I'm adding a subscription option that gives users a regular allotment of credits."